Describe an item on which you spent more than expected: IELTS Speaking Cue Card

 Follow up questions

-How do you feel about impulse buying?
+How do you feel about luxury items in general?

-Have you ever regretted a purchase?
-Why?
+Have you ever regretted spending a lot on an item?

 Band 6-7